Deulgaon Mahi

-6-Reasons why the old name of the village is "Deulgaon Pathan" or "Pathan Deulgaon" From then on the name of the village was Deulgaon Pathan or Pathan Deulgaon which lasted till the near future.
-From then on, the head of the village was "Patel" who was from this Pathan and there was also an office of Patel in "Garhi".
-This has been the practice since before 1910 and it was followed in 1910.

-7-There are two things about the word "Mahi" in the name Deulgaon Mahi:
+6-There are things about the word "Mahi" in the name Deulgaon Mahi:

 i) Mahi was the name of a goddess to be worshiped.

-ii) The name of the village was changed from "Pathan" to the comprehensive word "Mahi" meaning "mine".

-8-Garhi: It was under the control of Pathan and Patel's office was in it.

-9-Marathi School: There was a Marathi school for boys in the village since 1850 in which an average of 43 boys were studying every day in 1910. (ie there was not a single girl in these 43).
+7-Marathi School: There was a Marathi school for boys in the village since 1850 in which an average of 43 boys were studying every day in 1910. (ie there was not a single girl in these 43).
 The name of the school proves that it was a boys' school from the beginning.
 In the near future, the school is open to all.